Golf is undoubtedly one of the hardest, most frustrating games on the planet.

 The key here is to make sure these situations occur enough during practice rounds where the score doesn’t matter, allowing you to drop a second ball down and have another go if needed.

 If you don’t like practicing on-course alone, bring a mate along and enjoy a few beers while you’re walking the fairways.
 Golf is a social sport, after all.

 Is it bad to practice on golf mats?

-The vast majority of ranges out there will have golf mats – the artificial turf squares that are designed to replicate a fairway.
+But, more often than not, the vast majority of driving ranges out there will have golf mats – the artificial turf squares that are designed to replicate a fairway – rather than grass.